Offshore Trust

 The court held the debtor in contempt of court.
 The court found that despite the refusal by the offshore trustee, the debtor still had the ability to access the funds as the sole member of the LLC.
 The court considered other evidence of the debtor’s motives to shield the money and his previous access to the offshore trust assets.

 For every case involving offshore planning that is fully litigated in court decisions and appeals, there are many more instances that are resolved by the parties before a court decision.
-Even though the most motivated creditor may eventually penetrate an offshore asset protection plan, the collection process is very time-consuming and expensive.
+Even though a creditor may eventually penetrate an offshore asset protection plan, the collection process is very time-consuming and expensive.
 Most collection cases involving offshore planning and similarly complex asset protection plans are settled before they are decided by an appeals court.
 Most creditors make the business decision to accept part of their judgment award in settlement rather than engage in multi-year litigation efforts against a debtor’s complicated asset protection involving offshore entities.

 Offshore Trust Taxation